dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/mindsdb-profile.md

 To create a predictor, create a dbt model with a "predictor" materialization.
 The name of the model will be the name of predictor.

 #### Parameters:
 - `integration` - name of used integration to get data from and save result to.
-Must be created in mindsdb beforehand
+Must be created in mindsdb beforehand using the [`CREATE DATABASE` syntax](https://docs.mindsdb.com/sql/create/databases/).
 - `predict` - field for prediction
 - `predict_alias` [optional] - alias for predicted field
 - `using` [optional] - options for configure trained model